NHSDigital/nhs-login-help-centre/src/recordvideo.md

 If this keeps happening, there might be a problem with your device.
 You can try recording a video using a different device and upload it from there.
 For example, you could borrow a family member’s device to record and upload a video instead.
 Once verified, you can then use NHS login on your usual device as normal.

-<a href="#how-to-prove-who-you-are-without-photo-I.D">How to prove who you are without photo I.D</a>
+<a href="../provewhoyouare/withoutid">Find out how to prove who you are without using photo I.D.</a>

 ***

 ## Camera unavailable when trying to record a video

 If your gallery or file manager opens instead of your camera when trying to record a video, you may have an issue with permissions.